Reading Festival Jobs and Volunteering

 You can gain free entrance to the 2014 Reading Festival by applying to volunteer at Reading Festival with Hotbox Events!

 Our festival volunteers, or CATs as they are known, work closely with the Reading Festival organisers Festival Republic, playing a big part in creating a good atmosphere at the Reading Festival by helping the festival goers to get the most out of their festival!

 If you'd like to get some experience working at a festival and help us to continue making the Reading Festival one of the best music festivals in the world you can apply to volunteer here!

 How to apply to volunteer at Reading Festival

 You can apply to volunteer at the Reading Festival using Hotbox Events PAAM.

 The Hotbox Events festival application opens in early March each year.
 You can find the application guidelines via the PAAM login page.

-If you don't already have a PAAM account please sign-up - we'll send you a message via PAAM when the festival stewarding applications go live each year.
+If you don't already have a PAAM account please sign-up - we'll send you a message via PAAM when the festival volunteer applications go live each year.

-For more information about applying to work with us at the Reading Festival please read the rest of this page and visit our apply page.
+For more information about applying to volunteer with us at the Reading Festival please read the volunteer information below.